codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

 </table>

 🔵 **Custom Immutable Class Creation**
 Following rules need to follow in order to create custom immutable class -
- * Emmutable class implementation.
- * Rules to Create immutable class.
  * Class must be final.
  * Class data members must be private and final.
  * Do not define any setter method in that class.